nette/robot-loader/readme.md

 When RobotLoader encounters duplicate class name during indexing, it throws an exception and informs you about it.

-The `$loader->setAutoRefresh(TRUE or FALSE)` determines whether RobotLoader should reindex files if asked for nonexistent class.
+The `$loader->setAutoRefresh(true or false)` determines whether RobotLoader should reindex files if asked for nonexistent class.
 This feature should be disabled on production server.

 If you want RobotLoader to skip some directory, use `$loader->excludeDirectory('temp')`.